-As at the end of March 2022, there were 49 (17%) children aged 0-5, the total cohort of CLA being 295.
-The majority of children under five who are not able to return home, are moved on to permanent placements through adoption or permanent alternative carers.
-There have been significant delays, as a result of COVID-19, resulting in children being subject to court proceedings for longer periods, and transition to their permanent homes being delayed.
+As at the end of June 2022, there were 41 (14%) children aged 0-5 of the total CLA cohort of 284.
+Most children under 5 years who are not able to return home, are moved on to permanent placements through adoption or permanent alternative carers.
+There were significant delays, because of COVID-19, resulting in children being subject to court proceedings for longer periods, and transition to their permanent homes being delayed.

-6.3 CLA placement distance
+6.3 Children Looked After placement distance

 It is good practice to ensure that children remain within their communities.
-At the end of March 2022, 66% of the Children Looked After cohort were placed within 20 miles or less from their homes, which represents 196 of 295 children looked after.
-Based on the latest benchmarking data available in March 2021, Thurrock reflects performance close in line with the national average of 74%.
+At the end of June 2022, 67% of the Children Looked After cohort were placed within 20 miles or less from their homes, which represents 191 of 284 children looked after.
+Based on the latest benchmarking data available in March 2021, Thurrock reflects performance close with the national average of 74%.

 This is an area of intense focus for the Placement Service.
 The fostering recruitment campaign seeks to increase local placements.
-However it is not only Thurrock Local Authority who are finding the recruitment of local foster carers a challenge.
+However, it is not only Thurrock Local Authority who are finding the recruitment of local foster carers a challenge.
 Local placements are not available from Independent Fostering Agencies (IFA) or Residential care homes.
-There is a national shortage of fostering and residential care4, (the interim report published by the Competition and Markets Authority, October 2022, has noted the pressure on Local Authority placement services) and the local authority continues to seek Ofsted registered provision and sometimes this is outside of the Thurrock and Essex area.
+There is a national shortage of fostering and residential care, (the interim report published by the Competition and Markets Authority, October 2021, has noted the pressure on Local Authority placement services) and the local authority continues to seek Ofsted registered provision and sometimes this is outside of the Thurrock and Essex area.